unoplatform/uno.resizetizer/doc/using-uno-resizetizer.md

 # [**Class Library Based Solution**](#tab/classlib)

 * Create a `SplashScreen` folder inside the Base project, and add the file related to the splash screen there.
-* Now open the `base.props` file, inside the `MyApp.Base` folder project and add the following block
+* Now open the `base.props` file, inside the `MyApp.Base` folder project and add the following block:

 ```xml
 <UnoSplashScreen